-Soil and groundwater samples will be packaged carefully to avoid breakage or contamination, and will be delivered to the laboratory in an iced-cooler.
+Soil and groundwater samples will be packaged carefully to avoid breakage or contamination and will be delivered to the laboratory in an iced-cooler.
 The following sample packaging requirements will be followed.

-- .
-Sample bottle/sleeve lids will not be mixed.
-All sample lids will stay with the original containers and have custody seals affixed to them. - .
-Samples will be secured in coolers to maintain custody, control temperature, and prevent breakage during transportation to the laboratory. - .
-A chain-of-custody form will be completed for all samples and accompany the sample cooler to the laboratory. - .
-Ice, blue ice, or dry ice (dry ice will be used for preserving soil samples collected for the Alameda County Water District) will be used to cool samples during transport to the laboratory. - Each sample will be identified by affixing a pressure sensitive, gummed label, or standardized tag on the container(s).
-This label will contain the site identification, sample identification number, date and time of sample collection, and the collector's initials. - .
-Soil samples collected in brass tubes will be preserved by covering the ends with Teflon tape and capped with plastic end-caps.
+- Sample bottle/sleeve lids will not be mixed.
+All sample lids will stay with the original containers and have custody seals affixed to them. - Samples will be secured in coolers to maintain custody, control temperature, and prevent breakage during transportation to the laboratory. - A chain-of-custody form will be completed for all samples and accompany the sample cooler to the laboratory. - .
+Ice, blue ice, or dry ice (dry ice will be used for preserving soil samples collected for the Alameda County Water District) will be used to cool samples during transport to the laboratory. - Water samples will be cooled with crushed ice.
+In the Alameda County Water District, water samples will be buried in the crushed ice with a thermometer, and the laboratory will be requested to record thermometer temperature at the time of receipt. - Each sample will be identified by affixing a pressure sensitive, gummed label or standardized tag on the container(s).
+This label will contain the site identification, sample identification number, date and time of sample collection, and the collector's initials. - Soil samples collected in brass tubes will be preserved by covering the ends with Teflon tape and capping with plastic end-caps.
 The tubes will be labeled, sealed in quart size bags, and placed in an iced-cooler for transport to the laboratory.